SEKOIA-IO/documentation/docs/getting_started/roles_permissions.md

 | SIC_WRITE_INCIDENTS | Edit incidents |

 !!! note
-   Incident is the term used internally for Cases.
+    Incident is the term we use internally for Cases.

 #### Countermeasures